Local Gaussian process approximation for large computer experiments

 \section{Global emulation on a dense design}

 The simplest way to extend the analysis to cover a dense design of predictive locations $x\in \mathcal{X}$ is to serialize: loop over each $x$ collecting approximate predictive equations, each in $O(n^3)$ time.
 For $T = |\mathcal{X}|$ the total computational time is in $O(Tn^3)$.
-Obtaining each of the full GP sets of predictive equations, by contrast, would require computational time in $O(T N^2 + N^3)$, where the latter $N^3$ is attributable to obtaining $K^{-1}$.\footnote{If only the predictive mean is needed, and not the variance, then the time reduces to $O(TN + N^3)$.} One of the nice features of standard GP emulation is that once $K^{-1}$ has been obtained the computations are fast $O(N^2)$ operations for each location $x$.
+Obtaining each of the full GP sets of predictive equations, by contrast, would require computational time in $O(T N^2 + N^3)$, where the latter $N^3$ is attributable to obtaining $K^{-1}$.
+One of the nice features of standard GP emulation is that once $K^{-1}$ has been obtained the computations are fast $O(N^2)$ operations for each location $x$.
 However, as long as $n \ll N$ our approximate method is even faster despite having to rebuild and re-decompose $K_j(x)$'s for each $x$.